0xSpaceShard/starknet-devnet/page/docs/guide/development.md

 8. Update expected test paths and addresses
 9. Update docs

+## Development - predeployment

+Several things are preconfigured on startup to be available on the first user interaction with Devnet.
+This is done in the `initialize` method of `StarknetWrapper`.
+The following is currently executed:

+- Deployment of
+  - Fee token contract
+  - User accounts
+  - Chargeable account
+    - for e.g. signing minting txs
+  - UDC
+    - supports contract deployment ever since deploy txs have been deprecated
+- Declaration of the account class used by Starknet CLI

 ## Development - Build

 You don't need to build anything to be able to run locally, but if you need the `*.whl` or `*.tar.gz` artifacts, run